david-hirst/MINT-Block-evaluation/README.md

 # MINT Block evaluation

 MINT Block is an NP-integration framework for multi-omics data analysis, that deals with the unwanted variation arising from combining data from multiple studies.
+MINT Block is implemented in the **mixOmics** R package.

 <p align="center">
 <img src="images/MINTBlockSchema.png">